 Springfield Gardens, New York 11413

-Awarded to the person who fights for the rights and freedoms of the incarcerated and or the formerly incarcerated and in doing so willingly dedicated and donated their personal resources, time and talents to that effort.
+Awarded to the person who fights for the rights and freedoms of the incarcerated/formerly incarcerated by dedicating and donating personal resources, time and talents to that effort.

-Awarded to that person who has demonstrated an understanding of the important role of advocacy and community mobilization for change, advocated for change, and who, through their dedication, leadership and efforts affected policy, regulation or legislation related to the concerns of the incarcerated or the formerly incarcerated.
+Awarded to the person who through his/her dedication, leadership and efforts affected policy, regulation or legislation related to the concerns of the incarcerated/formerly incarcerated.

-Awarded to that person who has taken the initiative to build bridges of understanding, cooperation and collaboration to aide people in prison, the formerly incarcerated and or those affected by encounters with the criminal justice system, evidenced by the bring together groups or individuals not likely to work on common ground.
+Awarded to the person who has taken the initiative to build bridges of understanding, cooperation and collaboration amongst people in prison, the formerly incarcerated, and those affected by encounters with the criminal justice system.

-Awarded to that person whose innovative instruction, efforts and or work facilitates the academic growth, establishment of policies or program that benefit people in prison, those who have been released from prison or those impacted by the criminal justice system
+Awarded to the person whose instruction, efforts, and work facilitate the academic growth, establishment of policies or programs that benefit those impacted by the criminal justice system

 Awarded to the person whose research and scholastic achievements analyze the implications of the criminal justice system and those whom it impacts.